 Supraventricular tachycardia (SVT)

 SVT is another cause of palpitations.
 The heart starts racing extremely fast then stops or slows suddenly.
 SVTs happen when abnormal electrical impulses start in the atria and override the normal coordinated electrical system of the heart.
 There is often no underlying reason.
 Some people find their SVTs are triggered by exercise, getting upset, coffee or alcohol.
 They often happen for the first time in young people.
 Most cases are harmless and don't require treatment.
-If troublesome, treatment with beta-blocker medication (eg, bisoprolol) which slows the heart down or catheter ablation (see under 'Atrial fibrillation (AF)', above) can be effective.
-See separate leaflet called Supraventricular Tachycardia for more details.
+If troublesome, treatment with beta-blocker medication (for example, bisoprolol) which slows the heart down or catheter ablation (see above) can be effective.
+See separate leaflet called Supraventricular Tachycardia.

 These are much less common and potentially more dangerous than atrial arrhythmias such as AF and SVT.
 Diagnosis is made by an ECG and referral to a heart specialist (cardiologist) for expert advice will be necessary.